-Specify managing projects on enabled DefaultDataLake or DefaultDataWarehouse blueprint
+Specify managing projects on enabled blueprints

-1. Navigate to the Amazon DataZone console at https://console.aws.amazon.com/datazone and sign in with your account credentials.

-- 2. Choose View Domains and then choose the domain where you want to add the managing project. - 3.
-Choose the Blueprints tab and then choose DefaultDataLake or DefaultDataWareshouse blueprint. - 4.
-By default, all projects within the domain can use the DefaultDataLake or DefaultDataWareshouse blueprint in the account to create environment profiles.
-However, you can restrict this by assigning managing projects to the blueprint.
+- 1. Navigate to the Amazon DataZone console at https://console.aws.amazon.com/datazone and sign in with your account credentials. - 2.
+Choose View Domains and then choose the domain where you want to add the managing project(s) for the chosen blueprint(s). - 3.
+Choose the Blueprints tab and then choose the blueprint that you want to work with. - 4.
+By default, all projects within the domain can use the DefaultDataLake or DefaultDataWareshouse, or the Amazon SageMaker blueprints in the account to create environment profiles.
+However, you can restrict this by assigning managing projects to the blueprints.
 To add managing projects, choose Select managing project, then choose the projects that you want to add as managing projects from the drop down menu, and then choose Select managing projects(s).